 2.Turning a Blind Eye to Buyer Persona

-It’s a general belief among businesses that they need to engage with every person that land on their social media pages.
+It’s a general belief among businesses that they need to engage with every person who land on their social media pages.
 But, nothing could be further from this truth.

 Besides the content creation process, you need to factor in SEO as well.